 The placenta is an incredible organ that our bodies create solely during pregnancy (beginning around week 4-5 and fully by week 10-12).
 This organ is a part of the endocrine system and begins to take over the production and exchange of hormones throughout pregnancy.
 Beyond its hormonal role, the placenta and umbilical cord connect the parent and baby, allowing nutrients, oxygen and waste products to be exchanged throughout pregnancy.

 This amazing organ has been honored for thousands of years.
 Some cultural practices have encouraged sacred burial ceremonies while others have encouraged consumption of the placenta, or placentophagy (pronounced: pla-Sen-tow-Fah-gee).
 Only in recent human history have we begun disposing of the placenta as a “waste” item.

 As cultural integration and informational exchange has broadened our awareness and understanding of birth practices, there has been a resurgence of placentophagy.
 While there are many resources available identifying placenta use throughout history, there is now research available regarding the nutritional and physiological benefits of placentophagy.
 Longitudinal studies are currently under way to further support the effects of placentophagy.

-As an endocrine organ, the placenta contains all of the woman’s natural hormones…created for her, by her.
-Additionally it is rich in Iron, Vitamin B6, Vitamin B12, Ferritin & Zinc.
+As an endocrine organ, the placenta contains all of the birth giver’s natural hormones…created for and by their own bodies.
+Additionally, it is rich in Iron, Vitamin B6, Vitamin B12, Ferritin & Zinc.